GlacioHack/geoutils/doc/source/core_inheritance.md

 (core-inheritance)=
-# Inheritance for satellite images, DEMs
+# Inheritance to geo-images and beyond